hpcleuven/VscDocumentation/source/antwerp/leibniz_hopper_nodes.rst

 Using the hopper nodes in leibniz
 =================================

-The 24 nodes of hopper with 256 GB RAM have been recpvered and integrated into leibniz.
+The 24 nodes of hopper with 256 GB RAM have been recovered and integrated into leibniz.
 These nodes should be used for:

   * Jobs that need more than 128 GB of RAM to run properly and do not have enough